How to Tell at a Glance if a Valve is Open or Closed

 See how easy that is?
 And how efficient?

-Of course, you can’t rely on this nomenclature, because there’s always the possibility that someone put the handle on incorrectly.
+Of course, you can’t solely rely on this nomenclature, after all, there’s always the possibility that someone put the handle on incorrectly.
 Always, always test it before assuming it’s open or closed.

 So now you are the valve master!